|

 6. Abraham and Nuzi: Patriarchal Customs in Their Cultural Context

-Part IV: Reading Genesis as God's Story
+Part 4: Reading Genesis as God's Story

 7. The Primeval History: Genesis 1–11